andriirishko99/data_analyst_project_Python_SQL/README.md

-# data_analyst_project_Python_SQL
+# Data Analyst Project

-This data analyst project involves web scraping book information from a website, storing it in an SQLite database, and performing data analysis using SQL and Python.
-The project aims to extract book data, explore trends, and derive insights to understand the book market.
+Welcome to my GitHub profile!
+This repository showcases my data analyst project focused on web scraping book information from the web, storing it in an SQLite database, and analyzing the data using SQL and Python.
+This project highlights my skills in data extraction, data cleaning, database management, and deriving valuable insights from book market data.

 ### Steps involved in the project:
 - Web Scraping